 What this means is that whether you're in your living room watching your main television, or in your bedroom with a smartphone or iPad, you can still get the same Sky experience.

-Sky has tried this before.
-Its multi-room package was a successful attempt at spreading Sky channels throughout the house but this relies on installation.
-Sky remedied this somewhat with the opening up of its Sky Go app to other platforms.
-The app's appearance on Xbox and PlayStation meant that you could have multi-room, through the web, without having to get a Sky engineer in.
+This isn't the first time Sky has tried the multi-room approach.
+Previously its multi-room package spread Sky channels throughout the house with a network of installed set-top boxes.
+More recently, its Sky Go app appeared on Xbox and PlayStation, meaning that you could have multi-room, through the web, without having to get a Sky engineer in.

 Then there was the introduction of its contract-free streaming option Now TV.
 All of these are good services in their own right but they are silos - they don't connect with each other.

 Sky Q is the connective tissue for its television service and it is something that has been sorely needed.
 Since the launch of Sky HD a decade ago, the broadcast game has significantly changed.

 It is now fighting against a number of content providers, namely BT, Netflix, Amazon and Virgin.
 Business models at Sky are being re-evaluated because of this.
 It's tougher than ever to sell content 'packages' - consumers are looking toward all-you-can-eat non-contract offerings.

 Sky Q is a premium offering, there's no doubt about it, but it's successfully offering something quite unique.
 No one else has the same 4K library as Sky, and by the end of the year we're expecting this to be joined by support for the high-end Dolby Atmos sound format.

 But what is Sky Q like to use?
 We've tested the system inside and out, read on for our full impressions.

 Sky has always been a step ahead with technology, however.
 And Sky Q is packed with cutting-edge ideas - some of which Sky customers won't even see for the first couple of months.
 Sky Q feels like a package that is one step ahead of what the customer wants, and Sky will want it to be that way for years to come.